chocolatey/docs/input/en-us/choco/commands/uninstall.md

 to uninstall packages anymore.
 We recommend you make sure that you always use the full command going forward ([`choco uninstall`](xref:choco-command-uninstall)).

+Side by side installations has been deprecated and support for uninstalling such packages will be removed in v2.0.0.
+Instead of using side by side installations, distinct packages should be created if similar functionality is needed going forward.

 ## Usage

     choco uninstall <pkg|all> [pkg2 pkgN] [options/switches]